facebookresearch/vissl/docs/source/large_scale/zero.rst

          # VISSL will automatically set optimizer = zero and
          # configure the settings required to run SDP successfully.
          USE_SDP: True
-         # TODO: Can we document what this is?
          reduce_buffer_size: -1

 To use Fully Sharded Data Parallel (FSDP), inspired by Zero-3, merely set: